 - Myelofibrosis (MF) is a rare bone marrow cancer.
-It is one of a related group of blood cancers known as myeloproliferative neoplasms (MPNs) in which bone marrow cells that produce the blood cells develop and function abnormally.
-The resulting scar tissue formation leads to severe anemia, weakness, fatigue, and an enlarged spleen and liver. - MF is a type of chronic leukemia.
-It can occur on its own (primary myelofibrosis) or as a result of another bone marrow disorder.
+It is one of a related group of blood cancers known as "myeloproliferative neoplasms (MPNs)" in which bone marrow cells that produce the blood cells develop and function abnormally.
+The resulting fibrous scar tissue formation leads to severe anemia, weakness, fatigue and an enlarged spleen and liver. - MF is a type of chronic leukemia and can occur on its own (primary myelofibrosis) or as a result of another bone marrow disorder.
 Other MPNs that can progress to myelofibrosis include polycythemia vera and essential thrombocythemia. - MF develops when a genetic mutation occurs in blood stem cells.
 The cause of the gene mutation is unknown.
 Between 50 and 60 percent of people with MF have a mutation of the Janus kinase 2 gene (JAK2).
 Researchers are investigating other possible gene mutations responsible for MF.

 - MF usually develops slowly and some people may live symptom-free for years.
 Others, however, may get progressively worse, requiring treatment.
-In both cases, patients need to be monitored regularly. - The treatment goal for most patients with MF is to relieve symptoms and reduce the risk of complications.
-Treatments include blood transfusions, chemotherapy, radiation, removal of the spleen, drugs to treat anemia, and allogeneic stem cell transplantation.
-Drugs targeted at JAK1 and/or JAK2 are some of the newest treatments for MF.
-JAK Inhibitors, such as ruxolitinib (Jakafi®) and fedratinib (Inrebic®), reduce symptoms of MF, including an enlarged spleen. - Allogeneic stem cell transplantation (ASCT) is the only potential cure for MF.
+In both cases, patients do need to be monitored regularly. - The treatment goal for most patients with MF is to relieve symptoms and reduce the risk of complications.
+Treatments include blood transfusions, chemotherapy, radiation or removal of the spleen (splenectomy), drugs to treat anemia, and allogeneic stem cell transplantation.
+Ruxolitinib (JakafiTM) is the first drug approved by the US Food and Drug Administration (FDA) to treat MF because it has been shown to reduce several MF-related symptoms and control spleen enlargement.
+Other potential therapies for MF treatment are being studied in clinical trials. - Allogeneic stem cell transplantation (ASCT) is the only potential cure for MF.
 This treatment has a considerable risk of life-threatening side effects.
-ASCT is not a good option for most people with MF because of age, the course of their disease, or other health problems.
+ASCT is not a good option for most people with MF because of age, the course of their disease or other health problems.